 The Petitioner requests and proposes that the class action be brought before the Superior Court, sitting in the district of Montreal, for the following reasons:

-- A large amount of the Class Members likely reside in or around Montreal. - 152.
-The corporate headquarters of the Respondent Ubisoft is in Montreal.
+- 151. A large amount of the Class Members likely reside in or around Montreal. - 152.
+The corporate headquarters of the Respondent Ubisoft is in Montreal. - 153.
+The Petitioner's attorneys practice is in the District of Montreal.